karmada-io/website/docs/userguide/scheduling/cluster-resources.md

       name: memory
 ```

-It means that there are three models in the cluster resource models. if there is a node with 0.5C and 2Gi, it will be divided into Grade 0.
-If there is a node with 1.5C and 10Gi, it will be divided into Grade 1.
+The above is a cluster resource model with three grades, each grade defines the resource ranges for two resources, CPU and memory.
+At this point if a node has remaining available resources of 0.5 cores CPU and 2Gi memory, it will be classified as a grade 0 resource model, while if it has 1.5 cores CPU and 10Gi memory, it will be classified as grade 1.

 #### Schedule based on Customized Cluster Resource Models

-`Cluster resource model` divides nodes into levels of different intervals.
-And when a Pod needs to be scheduled to a specific cluster, they will compare the number of nodes in the model that satisfies the resource request of the Pod in different clusters, and schedule the Pod to the cluster with more node numbers.
+`Cluster resource model` divides the nodes into levels of different intervals.
+When a Pod needs to be scheduled to a specific cluster, `karmada-scheduler` compares the number of nodes in different clusters that satisfy the requirement based on the resource request of the Pod instance, and it schedules it to a cluster that satisfies the requirement with a larger number of nodes.

-Assume that there is a Pod which will be scheduled to one of the clusters managed by Karmada with the same cluster resource models.
+Assume that there is a Pod to be scheduled to one of the member clusters managed by Karmada with the same cluster resource models.
+The remaining available resources of these member clusters are as follows:

-Member1 is like:
+Member1:

 ```
 spec: